 Caerhays Castle & Gardens A REAL English castle, steeped in

 horticultural interest.
 The home of the famous J.C Williams.
 This is where “J.C.” practiced his great passion for hybridising.
 He succeeded in breeding

 one of the most valuable hybrid shrubs ever produced, aptly named Camellia x williamsii.
-Click here for a VERY good read.
+Click here (page no longer found on their website) for a VERY good read.
 “J.C.” also hybridised Rhododendrons and Magnolia, and the gardens are now one of four NCCPG holders of a National Collection of Magnolia

 Sherwood Garden Newton St Cyres, Exeter, England